-TIM, which stands for Time Inversion Machine, finds the students and gives them a message.
-TIM is a time machine that Ms Diamond created to travel back in time and learn about the past.
-TIM tells the friends that Obsidian, the evil history teacher, stole Ms Diamond's plans and created his own Time machine.
+Ms Diamond invented a time machine called TIM, which stands for Time Inversion Machine, to travel back in time and learn about the past.
+Obsidian, the evil history teacher, stole Ms Diamond's plans and created his own Time machine.
 He decided it wasn't enough to just see the past - he wants to change it too!